 NLGA Partners Program

-Open to corporations, nonprofits, unions, associations, and thought-leading entities, the NLGA Partners Program offers a unique platform to influence state and territorial policy through exclusive access, strategic input, and collaborative opportunities.
+Open to corporations, nonprofits, unions, associations, and thought-leading entities, the NLGA Partners Program offers a unique platform to participate in dialogue on state and territorial policy through in-person convenings, strategic input, and collaborative opportunities.

 NLGA Partners Program Benefits